CALDERSTONES HOSPITAL CEMETERY

 TOM LARRY and MARY

 Tom, Larry and Mary were three youngsters with disabilities from a West Indian family of seven children who lived in the ground floor premises of a former corner shop in one of the poorest areas of Manchester.
 Their father was a hard-working railway man and a self-taught historian of the British monarchy.
 His wife carried almost all of the responsibility of trying to care for the seven children, and especially the 24/7 demands of Larry and Tom.
-In the continuing absence of any education or support for these two increasingly demanding children, the mother's health suddenly deteriorated and she died, leaving the father vainly trying to continue working while relying on another daughter, Martha (14), trying to replace the care the mother had been providing.
+In the continuing absence of any education or support for these two increasingly demanding children, the mother's health suddenly deteriorated and she died, leaving the father vainly trying to continue working while relying on another daughter, Martha (14), trying to replace the care which the mother had been providing.
 Though only 10, Larry was a huge, boisterous and energetic boy, physically very strong and powerful.
 He never intentionally set out to harm people but like the bull in the china shop, damage was inevitable.
 Tom was only 7 and had a genetic condition linked to his disability which meant he was very frail, needed help with feeding and seemed to catch whatever infection was passing around.
 With no alternative available to them, both Larry and Tom were admitted to Calderstones, and to the great credit of Martha and her father they managed to keep the other children including Mary together.
-Larry was to become one of the best known characters around Calderstones where the continual staff support, unlimited open space and a range of activities, channeled and then moderated his excessive energy and boisterous behaviour.
+Larry was to become one of the best known characters around Calderstones where the consistant staff support, unlimited open space and a range of activities, channeled and then moderated his excessive energy and boisterous behaviour.
 He was successfully resettled to the Greater Manchester area in the late 1990's.
 Unfortunately, the frail Tom was not to follow him.
 He succumbed to one of the many infections which had blighted his short life and died 4 years later in Calderstones.

 DAVID and FRANCES

 David and his older sister, Frances, were orphaned in the late 1920's.
-They were both limited academically with noticeable speech impediments and had been through a variety of orphanages before they were sent to Calderstones.
+They were both limited academically, with noticeable speech impediments and had been through a variety of orphanages before they were sent to Calderstones.
 Frances could not read or write, was very vulnerable and clearly incapable of looking after herself.
 As puberty arrived for Frances, the orphanages, as was their practice at the time, were quick to move such girls into adult and strictly segregated facilities as quickly as possible.
-Perhaps with the best of intentions, they also arranged to send David at the same time as his sister, yet after a brief few days together, they were to spend the best part of the next 30 years in the completely separate and segregated male and female sections of the institution and hospital.
+Perhaps with the best of intentions, they also arranged to send David at the same time as his sister, yet after a brief few days together, they were to spend the best part of the next 30 years in the completely separate and segregated male and female sections of the institution which was to be renamed a hospital.
 Both became popular and well-known characters in their own right.
 Though they spent little time together, they both knew most of the people who lived and worked at the Hospital and its many established routines.
 Without speech, David had mastered the ability to make himself clearly understood through gestures, and spent his time helping wherever he could.
 He was always relied on as an excellent messenger, taking notes to people who he could invariably manage to find wherever they were in the vast site.
-Frances,spent her time tidying around the nurses' quarters and later the offices of the senior staff, where although there were perfectly competent cleaners employed to do the job, she wanted to contribute her own additional touches.
+Frances,spent her time tidying around the nurses' quarters and later the offices of the senior staff, where, although there were perfectly competent cleaners employed to do the job, she wanted to contribute her own additional touches.
 David was to get his wish and left the Hospital to be resettled to the community he had left 60 years earlier.
 Frances got her wish, not to leave, and remained at Calderstones where she died 3 years after David had left.

 THE BOOTH HALL BABIES

 The care that was provided was intended to be of a permanent nature; people were not expected to be discharged and until the early 1960's most were compulsorily detained.
-The Institution, or Asylum, was renamed as a Hospital after the introduction of the National Health Service in 1948, but "hospital" can be seen to be a misleading term; the vast majority of Calderstones people were not physically ill and required no medical treatment, they required varying degrees of social care, and in that sense, Calderstones might be better described as an enormous institutional home for people with different abilities and disabilities.
+The Institution, or previously, the Asylum, was renamed as a Hospital after the introduction of the National Health Service in 1948, but "hospital" can be seen to be a misleading term.
+The vast majority of Calderstones people were not physically ill and required no medical treatment, they required varying degrees of social care, and in that sense, Calderstones might be better described as an enormous institutional home for people with different abilities and disabilities.

 Hopefully, as you read through the following notes and records you will keep in mind some of these people.